What money disaster?

 The disaster that happens if you get into an accident and your insurance won't cover you.

 There's a high probability that your insurance won't cover you when delivering for any of the food delivery services, including Doordash.
 Chances are high that your insurance policy specifically excludes you when you are delivering.

-Do you need special insurance like commercial auto?
+What do you do with that?
+Do you need special insurance like a commercial auto insurance policy?
 Are you uninsured when delivering?
 Does Doordash have your back?
 Who covers what if you are in an accident?
 How do you find out?

 Personal Car and Auto Insurance Policies and Doordash Delivery